Catie Munnings: Television career

 Munnings was the original host of the CBeebies television programme Catie's Amazing Machines in 2018, in which she controlled large and fast vehicles.
 She opted not to return for its second series to concentrate on her driving career.

 She has since returned in Secrets of the Supercars on Dave.

+She has hosted for the Goodwood Festival of Speed and offers a driver's perspective co-presenting ITV's Formula E coverage.